 5. Don't Forget Proper Food Safety Practices.

 Always follow good food safety practices — from packing to plating.
-Remember that perishable food cannot be safely kept out in hot weather (90°F or higher) for more than one hour; in mild weather for more than two hours.
+Remember that perishable food cannot be safely kept out in hot weather (90°F or higher) for more than one hour or in mild weather for more than two hours.
 Otherwise, these foods become unsafe to eat and should be thrown out.
 Whether you’re hiking for a day or camping for a week, consider the following food safety essentials where applicable when packing for your next outdoor trip:

 - Disposable wipes, hand sanitizer or biodegradable soap